FREE Yoga for Veterans

 Providing free and low cost yoga and mindfulness practices to veterans and active military service members

-The ongoing FREE Yoga for Veterans classes at Yoga in ME provide something even more: community, friendship, support, mutual trust, and a sense of belonging.
+FREE Yoga for Veterans classes provide something even more: community, friendship, support, mutual trust, and a sense of belonging.

 All levels are welcome at FREE Yoga for Veterans classes.
 Most of the veterans who come to FYFV classes never did yoga before coming to the studio.
 The instructor will help you get started with the class.
 You will very quickly start to notice you feel better, however, we think you will find that the camaraderie will be what keeps you coming back.

 Veterans often have hidden pains from long past situations, YOGA is that sand-bag bunker in the field of combat that allows you to go for relief and safety of a comfort zone.
 I guess in the civilian world YOGA is the oasis.
 If I have trouble sleeping at night, it’s the deep breathing that always works.Bob Kaszynski

 Knowing that I needed an exercise routine that would get me stretching and moving in ways that would give me a firmer body, in early June this year I was inspired by a talk you gave to my Rotary Club and attended a free Veterans Yoga session.
 Subsequently, I followed through with the six week Beginner’s Course and have attended regular basics sessions twice a week ever since.